SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 But the reality is no number of rich people will win the class war.
 The class war is won when the majority rise up united against neoliberalism and neo-fascism.
-For the leftiepol nerds, let me define "neoliberalism" for you so you do not misunderstand: it is the entire liberal elite who do little real work and yet claim the majority of currency scorepoints, all the while screaming at us we others need to be more unemployed to fight inflation.
+For the leftiepol nerds, let me define "neoliberalism" for you so you do not misunderstand: it is the entire liberal + oligarch elite who do little real work and yet claim the majority of currency scorepoints, all the while screaming at us we others need to be more unemployed to "fight inflation" (meaning maintaining their elite level purchasing power).
+You see, they cannot even get their own argument right!
+(Causing unemployment reduces purchasing power in real terms.)

-You won't find that definition elsewhere, it is parochial for here at Ohanga Pai.
+You won't find that definition elsewhere, it is parochial for here at Ōhanga Pai.

 Note that a democratic majority *power of the people* cannot be exclusionary and ideological, it must embrace all people, even a few libertarian retards.